Spry Fox is looking for a senior engineer, experienced with C++ (and ideally with Unreal 4 as well) to help us work on a new, original game.

 Spry Fox’s motto is “make the world a better place.”
-We try to do that through the games we make, whether that’s by designing our upcoming MMO, Steambirds Alliance, to be a game that encourages the development of friendships and discourages toxicity, or by designing our upcoming puzzle game, Alphabear 2, to promote English language learning.
+We try to do that through the games we make, whether that’s by designing our MMO, Steambirds Alliance, to be a game that encourages the development of friendships and discourages toxicity, or by designing our puzzle game, Alphabear 2, to promote English language learning.
 We’re always asking ourselves “how does this game improve your life?”

 We also strive to be a company that is a pleasure to work for.
 We hope to be an important but not dominating part of your life.
 We want you to have friends, family, hobbies, and a life outside of work.
 We want you to love your colleagues and know that they support you 100%.
 We want you to be proud of what you do and how you do it.

 We make highly original games.
 Invention is part of our DNA.
 You’ll be working on designs that often don’t fit in a comfy genre box.